trecpodcasts/podcast-audio-feature-extraction/README.md

 The ./notebooks directory contains some jupyter notebooks we hope will be helpful:

+- feature-extraction-demo.ipynb gives examples for the extraction of the features.
-- search.ipynb gives examples from the segment retrieval procedure
+- search.ipynb gives examples from the segment retrieval procedure.